whipowill/sh-azerothcore/README.md

 ## Custom Patches

-There are a couple database migrations that my setup requires that I note here for my reference:
+These are database tweaks that I note for my reference:

 ```
 # add portals to capitol cities